GiacomoBeretta/RayTracer/README.md

 ## Common Options

-The following options are available in multiple commands.
+The following options are available in all the commands.

-> **TODO:** add the missing common options
+#### `--luminosityfunction`

+Luminosity function used during tone mapping to compute image brightness.

+Available options:

+- `shirley`
+- `weighted`

+#### `--averageluminosity`

+Average luminosity value used during tone mapping.

+When specified, the image luminosity is normalized using this value instead of computing it automatically from the image.

+#### `--factor`

+Empirical scaling factor applied during tone mapping.

+Higher values generally produce brighter images, while lower values produce darker images.

+#### `--gamma`

+Gamma correction factor applied after tone mapping.

 ---